JanCBrammer/OpenHRV/README.md

 You can personalize the HRV target using the `Target` slider.
 After you've been training for a while you will have a good idea of what's an attainable target for you (this can vary depending on how much sleep or coffee you had etc.).
-You can adjust the target anytime during a session if you find the current target too easy or difficult.
+You can adjust the target anytime if you find the current target too easy or difficult.

 ![adjust_hrv_target](adjust_hrv_target.gif)